 THE VALLEY STATION

-The valley station of the Alpine Crossing is being built directly on the Italian border, but still entirely on Swiss territory.
-This station at 3458 metres will finally close the gap between Italy and Switzerland.
+The valley station of the Alpine X is being built directly on the Italian border, but still entirely on Swiss territory.
+This station at 3'458 metres will finally close the gap between Italy and Switzerland.

 As with the other cableway stations, the Testa Grigia valley station will have a timber construction, giving it a warm and modern appearance.
 Thanks to the open-plan style of construction, daylight will reach into the interior of the station, giving it a very modern and light appearance.
 Here again, Zermatt Bergbahnen is making every effort to ensure that the new station will blend visually into the landscape.

 As soon as the Matterhorn glacier paradise to Testa Grigia section becomes operational, passengers arriving at Testa Grigia will be able to change directly onto the new 3S cableway to the Klein Matterhorn.
 The path connecting the stations is just a few paces.
-It can be negotiated with heavy luggage and also has wheelchair access.
+It also has wheelchair access.
 The same applies to stations along the whole stretch between Breuil-Cervinia and Zermatt as at Testa Grigia.

 ONE SECTION, FIVE CABLES